-So you’ve stumbled upon a website that’s caught your eye, and you can’t help but wonder if it’s powered by WordPress.
+So you’ve stumbled upon a website that’s caught your eye, and you can’t help but wonder if WordPress powers it.
 As a fellow WordPress enthusiast (and web developer), I totally get the appeal of knowing whether or not a site is using our beloved platform.

-After all, there’s something satisfying about recognizing the subtle hints of familiarity when browsing through various sites on the internet.
+After all, there’s something satisfying about recognizing the subtle hints of familiarity when browsing various sites online.

 Well, my friends, today we’re going to dive deep into this curiosity with some nifty tricks to uncover if that captivating website was indeed created with WordPress.
 Trust me; once you know these secrets, you’ll be able to spot those WordPress gems in no time!